lauracabayol/LCG-TestDataScience-1/docs/README.md

 Generating the docs
 ----------

-Use [mkdocs](http://www.mkdocs.org/) structure to update the documentation.
+Docs are deployed to GitHub and integrated in the GitHub CI pipeline.

-Build locally with:
+Docs can also be built locally with:

     mkdocs build